4one4/2018-Missoula-Marathon/README.md

 - Assess the data.
 Look through the resulting files for potential insights or issues.
 - Clean the data.
 Clean up any problems in the data (missing fields, bad data types, etc...)
 - Create features.
 If necessary, create new fields to aide in analysis.
-- Present findings.
-I want to create a somewhat technical summary of my findings as well as a visualization or two (Tableau public?).